Who is Richard Allen, the man charged over the 2017 Delphi murders?

 Suspect may not have acted alone, prosecutors say

-During a bail hearing on 22 November, prosecutors asked a judge to keep affidavits in the case sealed as they believed Mr Allen may not have acted alone.
+During a bail hearing days after his 2022 arrest, prosecutors asked a judge to keep affidavits in the case sealed as they believed Mr Allen may not have acted alone.

+Despite this claim, no one else has ever been charged in connection to the case.

 Prosecutor Nicholas McLeland also argued that unsealing the affidavits would open witnesses to harassment, according to Fox59.